amolabs/docs/amo-did.md

 resolution is a simple HTTP request and the response is the DID document for the requested DID.

-## Security Considerations
+## Security and Privacy Considerations

 ### Sybil Attack

-An attacker must solve a computationally hard problem to forge a private key of the account in order to register a DID document.
+An attacker must solve a computationally hard problem to forge a private key of the account in order to register a DID document for an arbitrary DID.

 ### Replay Attack

 An attacker must subverts a [Replay Preventer](https://github.com/amolabs/docs/blob/master/protocol_v5.md#replay-attack) of AMO blockchain in order to replay any tx previously sent to the blockchain.

-## Privacy Considerations

-### Traceability of a DID

 ## References